-Additional support was provided to the department through secondment arrangements with the Office of Parliamentary Counsel, and by graduates participating in the Parliament of Australia Graduate Program.
+Additional support was provided to the department through secondment arrangements with the Office of Parliamentary Counsel, with the Attorney-General’s Department (to support the Joint Select Committee on Australia’s Family Law System) and by graduates participating in the Parliament of Australia Graduate Program.

 Further staffing statistics are provided in Appendix 2.

 The department’s learning and development framework supports staff to develop and maintain relevant skills and knowledge.
-In 2018–19, the department offered 17 internal training sessions that focused on parliamentary skills and knowledge.
-Participation in learning activities is encouraged to ensure that staff continue to develop expertise in parliamentary practice and promotes capability of the highest standard of accurate and timely procedural advice.
-Thirty-five learning activities that focused on skills for the workplace, leadership, health and well-being and role specific learning (eg subject matter conferences) were also undertaken by staff in 2018–19.
+In 2019–20, 24 learning activities were offered.
+The department offered eight internal training sessions that focused on parliamentary skills and knowledge.
+Participation in learning activities is encouraged, particularly to ensure that staff continue to develop expertise in parliamentary procedure and practice and thus support the capability of the department to provide accurate and timely procedural advice.
+Sixteen learning activities that focused on skills for the workplace, leadership, health and well-being and role-specific learning (e.g. subject matter conferences) were also undertaken by staff in 2019–20.
 Financial assistance or paid leave (or both) is available under the department’s Studybank scheme, to assist ongoing staff to undertake tertiary studies relevant to the department’s objectives.
-In 2018–19, 13 employees accessed Studybank.
+In 2019–20, 15 employees accessed Studybank.

 The remuneration of the Clerk of the Senate, who is the holder of a statutory office, is determined by the President of the Senate after consultation with the Remuneration Tribunal.

-The department’s five Senior Executive Service (SES) employees are covered by determinations made under subsection 24(1) of the Parliamentary Service Act 1999.
+The department’s six Senior Executive Service (SES) employees are covered by determinations made under subsection 24(1) of the Parliamentary Service Act.

 Employees work at Parliament House, Canberra.
-Two employees identified as Indigenous, compared with one in the previous reporting period.
+Two employees identified as Indigenous, the same number as in the previous reporting period.

 In addition to salary, certain staff have access to a range of entitlements including leave, study assistance, a workplace support allowance, salary packaging, guaranteed minimum superannuation payments and other allowances.
 Employees can also use other services offered at Parliament House including the sporting facilities and the Parliamentary Library.
 The department’s employment arrangements do not provide for performance pay.